 I-5, Blakeslee Junction to Grand Mound

 This project widened four miles of I-5 from two to three lanes in each direction between the Blakeslee railroad junction in Lewis County (milepost 83.5) and just south of the Grand Mound interchange (Exit 88) in Thurston County.
-Construction began in June 2010, the new lanes were open to traffic in November 2011, and the project is scheduled for completion in spring 2012.
+Construction began in June 2010, the new lanes were open to traffic in November 2011, and the project was complete in February 2013.

 I-5, Mellen Street to Blakeslee Junction